 How to Play Texas Hold'em

-If you would like to learn to play Hold'em using a more hands-on method, PokerStars offers free poker games in the poker room.
+To learn to play Hold'em using a hands-on method, PokerStars offers free poker games in the poker room.
 To start practicing your poker skills, just visit the free poker download page, install the award-winning poker software, and you'll be learning Hold'em in no time.

 However, if you'd rather familiarize yourself with the rules of Hold'em first, then these instructions should help.